4WD MODIFICATIONS - TECH TORQUE

 All the scaremongering about “the death of the tradie’s ute” is exactly that: scaremongering.
 A range-extended electric vehicle or a hybrid can have the same range and independence from a charging station as a normal petrol or diesel powered vehicle.

-Fourteen years ago we saw the possibility of hybrid, internal combustion engine and electric-motor 4WDs, after visiting the 2002 Tokyo Commercial Motor Show.
+Twenty years ago we saw the possibility of hybrid, internal combustion engine and electric-motor 4WDs, after visiting the 2002 Tokyo Commercial Motor Show.
 Two years later the 2004 event had hybrid vehicles featuring on all makers’ stands and Toyota, for one, declared its intentions to market hybrid 4WDs in 2005.